With Magento End of Life, there is no official support of Magento 1.x now.

 php bin/magento migration:data --reset <path to your config.xml>

-After the migration has been done, run a test to ensure proper functioning of Magento 2.
+After the migration has been done, run a test to ensure the proper functioning of Magento 2.

 Enquire now and join 1000+ businesses who have blitzscaled their websites by choosing ServerGuy as their hosting partner.